WilliamHuey/ConvertedBook/README.md

 # Compatibility

 This library was developed and tested only on Linux.
-It might work on either Windows or MacOs because the dependencies are relatively standard.
+It might work on Windows or MacOs because the dependencies are relatively standard.

 The versions of dependencies listed below are known to work with this library